 Chambers Associate: What does securities litigation involve?

 In terms of the client base, while Milbank has particularly deep relationships with financial institutions, securities litigation often involves a diverse array of clients in various industries.
-For example, I’m currently working on a securities case against a South American company and another relating to a pharmaceutical concern.
+For example, I’m currently working on a securities case against a South American company.
+Other members of the firm work on securities cases involving industries as varied as electric car manufacturing, real estate, and recreational vehicle sales.

 “These days, the announcement of a regulatory or enforcement matter almost invariably results in class action filings.”